Inns of Court

 The Inns of Court (JD Program)

-The JD Inns of Court Program is a voluntary professional development program for 1Ls led by an Advisory Team made up of classroom, clinical, and Fundamentals of Lawyering faculty, staff from the Dean of Students Office, the Career Center, and the Law Library, and upper-level student mentors.
+The JD Inns of Court Program is a voluntary professional development program for 1Ls led by an Advisory Team made up of classroom, clinical, and Fundamentals of Lawyering faculty, staff from the Dean of Students Office, the Career Development Office, and the Law Library, and upper-level student mentors.
 Through almost weekly sessions, the Inns Program fosters a more personal law school experience for 1Ls by providing them with a smaller, more accessible community, exposing them to the full range of skills they will need to succeed as lawyers including the non-cognitive skills students do not learn in their classrooms, and assisting students in making informed and ultimately meaningful career choices by facilitating the exploration of their own interests and skills as well as practice areas and settings.
 1Ls work with their Advisors, doing hands-on exercises that give them a new perspective on the practice of law and empower them to explore their own professional identity.
 They also get several opportunities to meet local attorneys and alumni working in various legal fields, practice critical lawyering skills, and learn about the myriad of ways and places attorneys work all of which help 1Ls capitalize on their time in law school and make the most of their legal careers from day one.

 The GW Law Inns of Court program was the first of its kind and remains a prestigious model for professional identity formation curricula around the country.
 New ABA standards require law schools to better facilitate professional identity development, recognizing its importance in creating well-rounded, self-directed, happy lawyers, and GW leads the way in providing 1Ls with a strong foundation in that area.
 Through the Inns of Court program, we are helping develop whole lawyers who are practice-ready as soon as they leave GW’s hallowed halls and enter the legal profession.